- There will be art and crafts, activities, quizzes and games at The Platform, Morecambe.

 - Pre-laundered scraps of at least 80 percent cotton were donated for the quilt by two area crafters.

 - With over 25 members, the crafters meet every Thursday and hold specialised workshops once a-month on Saturdays.

-Old English cræft 'strength, skill', of Germanic origin; related to Dutch kracht, German Kraft, and Swedish kraft 'strength' (the change of sense to 'skill' occurring only in English). sense 2 of the noun, originally in the expression small craft 'small trading vessels or lighters', may be elliptical, referring to vessels requiring a small amount of “craft” or skill to handle, as opposed to large oceangoing ships.
+Old English cræft 'strength, skill', of Germanic origin; related to Dutch kracht, German Kraft, and Swedish kraft 'strength'. sense 3 of the noun, originally in the expression small craft 'small trading vessels', may be elliptical, referring to vessels requiring a small amount of ‘craft’ or skill to handle, as opposed to large ocean-going ships.